The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 Such inappropriate timing...

 She didn't even have the urge to hit him this time.

 After nearly a minute, Pascal pulled back just enough to look down into her glassy eyes.
-His fingers reached up to carefully wipe them away, as though brushing aside delicate beads of pearl.
+His fingers reached up to carefully wipe them away.

-"As much as I enjoy how huggable you are, we really should go down for dinner.
+"As much as I enjoy how huggable you are, we really should go down for the feast.
 Otherwise, Ariadne and the rest are going to believe I am chastising you over today's practice."

-Kaede couldn't help but smile back at him, her rose-quartz eyes still swollen red:
+Kaede couldn't help but smile back at him.
+Her rose-quartz eyes were still swollen red:

 "Then you better help me clean this up first.
 Otherwise, they'll know you've been bullying me."

 As Kaede followed Pascal into the main keep, they found Professor Albert waiting for him with a stern, almost grim expression.

 "Sir Pascal, please come with me for a moment.
 There is something private I must inform you of."